Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Comparison between analytical and numerical solutions

-Equations~\ref{eq:yz_By_ex}-\ref{eq:yz_vz_ex} are then applied to Equations~\ref{eq:induction_eq_2D_yz_y}-\ref{eq:induction_eq_2D_yz_z} to find the analytical expressions for $\dot{B_y}$ and $\dot{B_z}$.
-In the following, we assume $\dot{B_y}$, $\dot{B_z}$, $B_z$, $B_y$, and $v_z$ to be known, leaving the horizontal component of the velocity as the only unknown, which we refer to as $\widetilde{v_y}(y,z)$.
-To determine $\widetilde{v_{y}}$, we employ vanishing Neumann boundary conditions instead of Dirichlet boundary conditions (see Sect.~\ref{subsection:boundary_conditions}) because the latter require a knowledge of $v_y$ at the boundaries, which in practical applications we do not have.
-To this end, we employ the expressions in Eqs.~\ref{eq:coef_yz_00} -~\ref{eq:coef_yz_1j} extended to all the points close to the boundary (i.e. $i=0,1,N-2,N-1$ and $j=0,1,M-2,M-1$ for an $N \times M$ domain based on the indexing from Fig.~\ref{fig:2D_grid}).
+Equations~\ref{eq:yz_By_ex}-\ref{eq:yz_vz_ex} were then applied to Equations~\ref{eq:induction_eq_2D_yz_y}-\ref{eq:induction_eq_2D_yz_z} to find the analytical expressions for $\dot{B_y}$ and $\dot{B_z}$.
+In the following, we assumed $\dot{B_y}$, $\dot{B_z}$, $B_z$, $B_y$, and $v_z$ to be known, leaving the horizontal component of the velocity as the only unknown, which we refer to as $\widetilde{v_y}(y,z)$.
+To determine $\widetilde{v_{y}}$, we employed vanishing Neumann boundary conditions instead of Dirichlet boundary conditions (see Sect.~\ref{subsection:boundary_conditions}) because the latter require a knowledge of $v_y$ at the boundaries, which in practical applications we do not have.
+To this end, we employed the expressions in Eqs.~\ref{eq:coef_yz_00} -~\ref{eq:coef_yz_1j} extended to all the points close to the boundary (i.e., $i=0,1,N-2,N-1$ and $j=0,1,M-2,M-1$ for an $N \times M$ domain based on the indexing from Fig.~\ref{fig:2D_grid}).

-With this, we apply the approach described in Sect.~\ref{section:numerical_method} to retrieve $\widetilde{v_y}(y,z)$, which is then compared with the original $v_y(y,z)$ given by Equation~\ref{eq:yz_vy_ex}.
+With this, we applied the approach described in Sect.~\ref{section:numerical_method} to retrieve $\widetilde{v_y}(y,z)$, which we then compared with the original $v_y(y,z)$ given by Equation~\ref{eq:yz_vy_ex}.
 Figure~\ref{fig:yz_Neu_ex1} shows the analytical velocity field $\ve{v} = (v_y,v_z)$ defined through Eq.~\ref{eq:yz_vy_ex} and Eq.~\ref{eq:yz_vz_ex} (panel a) and the inferred velocity field $\ve{\widetilde{v}} = (\widetilde{v_y},v_z)$ (panel b).
-Although at first glance, it seems that both velocities are very similar, in the sense of direction and magnitude, we must bear in mind that these plots do not provide a complete picture because $v_z$ is the same in both panels (i.e., it was assumed to be known).
+Although at first glance it seems that both velocities are very similar, in the sense of direction and magnitude, one must bear in mind that these plots do not provide a complete picture because $v_z$ is the same in both panels (i.e., it was assumed to be known).